Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Youthful drivers are charged the highest rates, as much as $484 per month if comprehensive and collision insurance is included
+- Drivers age 16 to 20 are charged the highest rates, with premiums being up to $484 each month including comprehensive and collision insurance

-- Higher risk drivers that have major violations or accidents may pay on average $1,800 more each year than a low-risk driver
+- Drivers that tend to have accidents or serious violations pay on average $1,800 more every year than a safer driver

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.